ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Mbed OS provides three ways to report an error using the error handling implementation:

 1. Using the **error()** function to report a fatal error condition - This is the legacy function used for reporting a fatal error.
 It has been modified to capture the context information, but it does not capture the address of the caller or module information.
 It also doesn't support reporting specific error codes.
 Any implementation using this API to report an error uses the error status **MBED_ERROR_UNKNOWN**.
-We highly encourage all future Mbed OS focused implementations to use `MBED_ERROR()` or `MBED_ERROR1()` or `MBED_WARNING()` `MBED_WARNING()` macros for reporting errors.
+We highly encourage all future Mbed OS focused implementations to use `MBED_ERROR()`/`MBED_ERROR1()` or `MBED_WARNING()`/`MBED_WARNING1()` macros for reporting errors.
 1. Using **MBED_ERROR()/MBED_ERROR1()** macros to report a fatal error with enhanced capability for capturing the module reporting the error.
 1. Using **MBED_WARNING()/MBED_WARNING1()** macros to report a nonfatal error with enhanced capability for capturing the module reporting the error.